 Collectible Value are different

-Because handmade embroidery is very time consuming, and requires real workmanship, it is inherently more valuable than mass produced, machine-made embroidery.
+Because handmade Silk Art is very time consuming, and requires real workmanship, it is inherently more valuable than mass produced, machine-made embroidery.

-High quality handmade embroidery is collectible while machine-made embroidery is not.
-With the highest quality pieces, the value of the handmade embroidery should be estimated by experts.
-A true Silk Embroidery Art masterpiece is a crown jewel in any art collection.
+High quality handmade Silk Art is collectible while machine-made embroidery is not.
+With the highest quality pieces, the value of the handmade Silk Art should be estimated by experts.
+A true Silk Art masterpiece is a crown jewel in any art collection.

 |High valued handmade Silk Art||Cheap machine made embroidery|